Zod schema conventions for @fuzdev TypeScript/Svelte projects.

 export type PackageResource = z.infer<typeof PackageResource>;

-export type PackageResourceInput = z.input<typeof PackageResource>;Use z.input<> for:
+export type PackageResourceInput = z.input<typeof PackageResource>;Use z.input<> for: constructor/factory parameters (Cell instantiation,

-- Form inputs and partial data from storage
+and partial data from storage.

-Use z.infer<> (the default) for:
+Use z.infer<> (the default) for: runtime data after parsing, function return

-tx uses a systematic factory pattern — accept z.input<> without the
+A systematic factory pattern: accept z.input<> without the discriminant

-discriminant field, parse to get the validated output:
+field, parse to get validated output:

 export const package_resource = (